Members of the Fulbright scholarship board resign, accusing Trump of meddling

 The resignations were first reported by The New York Times.

-The intervention from the Trump administration undermined the program's merit-based selection process and its insulation from political influence, the board members wrote.
+The intervention from the Trump administration undermines the program's merit-based selection process and its insulation from political influence, the board members wrote.

 “We believe these actions not only contradict the statute but are antithetical to the Fulbright mission and the values, including free speech and academic freedom, that Congress specified in the statute,” the statement said.
 “It is our sincere hope that Congress, the courts, and future Fulbright Boards will prevent the administration’s efforts to degrade, dismantle, or even eliminate one of our nation’s most respected and valuable programs.”

-Note: This story has been corrected to reflect 11 of the 12 board members resigned, not all of them.